Written by: Taher Kameli, Esq.

 Baher Azmy, Center for Constitutional Rights legal director, added, “This is the latest – and deeply dangerous – effort by the Trump administration to inflict maximal cruelty on vulnerable people fleeing desperate conditions for safety here.
 This rule also serves to project the administration’s rejection of the fundamental, international post-war consensus that human rights matter.
 They still do, and this suit seeks to vindicate their value”.
 Another Federal lawsuit was filed on July 16 against the new rule’s restrictions on asylum in the District of Columbia on behalf of the CAIR Coalition and RAICES.

 The Trump administration’s new rule significantly restricting asylum presents a familiar situation regarding anti-immigration policies under the Trump administration – the Trump administration takes action, and litigation is filed against the anti-immigration policies.
 In this environment, litigation is an essential bulwark to protect immigrant rights.
-Immigrants need attorneys, such as the Law Offices of Kameli and Associates, which has won cases for immigrants for many years, to represent them in such litigation.
-If you need legal help on any immigration issue, please contact the Law Offices of Kameli and Associates, at email@example.com or 312-233-1000, for assistance.
+Immigrants need attorneys, such as Kameli Law, which has won cases for immigrants for many years, to represent them in such litigation.
+If you need legal help on any immigration issue, please contact the Kameli Law, at email@example.com or 312-233-1000, for assistance.